 Here’s what to expect in 2017 and the years to come:

-2. There Will Be More Branded Content: This is still mind blowing to me: A whole series, that’s basically a commercial?
+2. There Will Be More Branded Content: This is still mind-blowing to me: A whole series, that’s basically a commercial?
 I guess it’s no different than the old soap operas: They were created to sell soap, and they turned into pretty good entertainment.
 A great example of this is Awesomeness TV’s hit scripted series Royal Crush, which is designed to both entertain and sell cruises to teens.
 Won’t viewers get annoyed at watching a giant commercial?
 According to Max Polisar, “No. If you produce a great show, with interesting characters, then the viewer won’t care.
 It’s no different than a traditional TV show, being brought to you by sponsors.
-At the end of the day it’s about telling worthwhile story.”
+At the end of the day, it’s about telling a worthwhile story.”

 3. Lines Blur Between Celebs And Influencers: I’m not sure what Chrissy Teigan does, yet I follow her on social because she’s hilarious.
 Is she a model, a celebrity, an influencer?
 How about PewDiePie or Tyler Oakley.
 Are they influencers or celebrities?
 The big difference between influencers and traditional celebs is their level of engagement.
 Craig Lewis, VP Brand Partnerships at Disruptiv Agency, says, “The level of engagement is critical to truly pushing a brand forward.
 Celebrities are appreciated for the work they do.
 An influencer is more likely to be appreciated for who they are.
 The distinction is noticeable and is why you find a trend of “A List” celebrities establishing more of a presence via their social media.”